 Besides one marketing blog peddling its geofilter monetization, a handful of designer portfolios, and Snap’s official “Creative Best Practices for Advertisers” webpage (my client was not an advertiser), I couldn’t find any results relating Snapchat to graphic design or animation.

 Clearly there were other designers working with Snapchat Discover.
 The app’s curated and branded “right-half” has existed since 2015 and is filled with content from world-class publishers like the New York Times (edit: as of 2019 the NYT has discontinued their Snapchat Publisher channel), Vice, and BuzzFeed.
 You’re telling me that none of the professional designers hired by these publishers were sharing their thoughts online?

 Call us lazy and unoriginal, but designers (at least the designers I know) love stealing each other’s work.
 We’re practically a profession trained by YouTube tutorials and Dribble buckets, so it makes sense that vicarious education and work-sharing is so ubiquitous.
-Considering the prevalence of Snapchat, as well as the uniqueness of its vertically-oriented linear video content (less unique now that Instagram offers the same features and is slowly (arguably) killing Snapchat as a social media platform altogether), I was surprised to find practically no relevant discussion of Snapchat and its relationship to motion design.
-But after a few months of trial and error, and thanks to a client who values experimentation as much as data-driven design, I think I have developed a solid understanding of this platform and am happy to share my design tips for making the most of Snapchat’s 10-second micro-videos.
+Considering the prevalence of Snapchat, as well as the uniqueness of its vertically-oriented linear video content (less unique now that Instagram offers the same features and is slowly (arguably) killing Snapchat as a social media platform altogether), I was surprised to find practically no relevant discussion of Snapchat and its relation to motion design.
+But after a few months of trial and error, and thanks to a client who valued experimentation as much as data-driven design, I think I have developed a solid understanding of this platform and am happy to share my design tips for making the most of Snapchat’s 10-second micro-videos.

 (#1) COVER IMAGES (aka “TILES”)